coleenquadros/configuration/docs/app-sre/sop/sentry-interrupt-catcher-activities.md

 This occurs because sentry isn't great about always associating a new login with an account we have already created through the integration.
 What happens is a user attempts to log into sentry, but sentry doesn't associate the existing account with the user logging in and creates a new account for them.
 This account won't be part of any of the teams in sentry and thus can't really do anything.

-The integration doesn't currently handle multiple accounts with the same e-mail properly, so it continues to manage the account it created while ignoring the account that sentry created on its own.
+The integration should handle this situation without any intervention.
+However, if for some reason the integration doesn't fix this situation then what is happening is that then integration is managing the account it created while ignoring the account that sentry created on its own.
 The solution is to delete the account created by the integration.
-The next time the integration runs it will find the account with the expected e-mail address and set the permissions and team membership correctly.
+The next time the integration runs it will find the account with the expected e-mail address and set the permissions and team membership correctly and manage that account as if it had created it.

-You can identify the account that has NOT been logged into because it will usually be only the e-mail address (instead of the user's name and e-mail) and be in the `Invited` state with a link to `Resend Invite`.
+You can identify the account that has NOT been logged into because it will usually be only the e-mail address (instead of the user's name and e-mail) and will have `Invited` text with a link to `Resend Invite` or `Expired` text next to it.

 ## Requests to join a team